fox5352/Todo-List/README.md

 #### Theme

-The theme i used is a monochromatic palette I used it because i wanted a calm palette on this site
+The theme i used is a monochromatic palette.
+I used it because i wanted a calm palette on this site

 I thought of using a complementary harmony scheme but didn't find palette i like so i went with the monochromatic strawberry palette